 Because the majority of blogs recycle the same ideas from other websites, it means that there’s less competition for entirely unique content.
 This is why uniqueness is your key to standing out.

 In the previous section, I explained what techniques you can use to add details to your content that satisfy the search intent of your audience.
 The next question is how to acquire such details.

 We all understand the power of data when it comes to increasing efficiency.
 Ideally, all business decisions should rely on available data.
-While in many cases it might remain untapped, you should leverage data as much as possible to make your affiliate blog content stand out.
+While in many cases it might remain untapped, you should leverage data and statistics as much as possible to make your affiliate blog content stand out.